-Substantially all of our assets, revenues, and expenses for the years ended December 31, 2013, 2012, and 2011 were located at or derived from operations in the United States.
-In addition, we have had limited sales through distributors in Europe, Asia, the Middle East and various regions.
-For each of the years ended December 31, 2013, 2012, and 2011, international revenues accounted for approximately 16%, 7%, and 6%, respectively, of our total revenues.
-For the six month period ended June 30, 2014 and 2013, international revenues accounted for approximately 12% and 20%, respectively, of our total revenues.
+Substantially all of our assets, revenues, and expenses for 2014, 2013, and 2012 were located at or derived from operations in the United States.
+In addition, we have had sales through distributors in Europe, Asia, the Middle East and various regions.
+During 2014, 2013, and 2012, international revenues accounted for approximately 19%, 16%, and 7%, respectively, of our total revenues.